stfc/PSyclone/doc/user_guide/psyclone_kern.rst

           to append the name with the space that it is associated with.

 We now take a look at a more complicated example.
-The metadata in this example is the same as an actual LFRic (Dynamo 0.3) kernel, however the subroutine content and various comments have been removed.
+The metadata in this example is the same as an actual LFRic kernel, however the subroutine content and various comments have been removed.
 The metadata specifies that there are four fields passed by the algorithm layer, the fourth of which is a vector field of size three.
 All three of the spaces